 This course will give you an understanding of basic dog anatomy, basic conditioning for dogs, and general exercises.
 We'll work on conditioning exercises, endurance exercises, and strengthening exercises.
 In addition, you will gain an understanding of what types of exercises are appropriate for different types of sports as well as different dog breeds.
 This course is a must for any dog enthusiast and will serve as the base for many more conditioning classes to come.

-Enrollment limits: Gold: 15 students, Silver: 25 students, Bronze: unlimited.
+Enrollment limits: 12 gold, 25 silver, unlimited bronze.
 If you are interested in bronze level, you can sign up any time during the registration period.

 For answers to commonly asked questions see our FAQ page.

 - What is conditioning, and why do you need to do it for your dog?

 - Basic overview of the dogs’ body, and why you need to know!

 - What is the dogs’ core, and why does it need to be worked?